 Management strategies to improve outcomes for severe CDH have included fetal intervention with fetal endoscopic tracheal occlusion (FETO).
-European reports of FETO survival rates as high as 40% with extremely low rates of extracorporeal membrane oxygenation (ECMO) utilization and high preterm delivery rates.
+European reports of FETO survival rates demonstrate improvement from 15% to as high as 40%.
+However in these reports, extracorporeal membrane oxygenation (ECMO) was not routinely offered to all patients.
+In addition the success of FETO was tempered by high preterm delivery rates.

-In previous reports of similar cohorts in the U.S., ECMO utilization was greater than 95% and survival rates greater than 50% (although O:E LHR was not used).
-Another identified the most severe infants an institution; all 16 of those infants required ECMO and survival was 63%.
+In previous reports of similar cohorts in the U.S., ECMO utilization was greater than 95% and survival rates were greater than 50% (O:E LHR was not used).
+Another report identified the most severe infants at an institution; all 16 of those infants required ECMO and that survival was 63%.

-These reports indicate aggressive intervention in high-volume CDH centers that routinely utilize ECMO for stabilization and management of infants with high-risk CDH, likely has survival rates exceeding 15% to 24% for this subset of infants.
+These reports indicate that survival rates of 15 to 24% underestimate true survival in high-volume CDH centers that routinely utilize ECMO for stabilization and management of infants with high-risk CDH.

 Methods: patient data for repair on ECMO, survival

-Study authors reviewed the patient database for CDH with an O:E LHR < 25% between 2013 and 2021.
+Study authors reviewed the patient database for CDH with an O:E LHR less than 25% between 2013 and 2021.
 (In 2013, the Colorado Fetal Care Center standardized prenatal evaluation to perform fetal MRI, fetal echocardiogram and ultrasound on all patients.)

 Collected demographic information included: